Los Angeles Domestic Violence Attorney

 What Are the Penalties for Domestic Violence?

-While most domestic violence charges are considered misdemeanor offenses, payments can be enhanced if the victim was a minor or sustained severe bodily injuries.
+Most domestic violence charges are considered misdemeanor offenses, especially for a first offense.
+Penalties can be enhanced if the victim was a minor or sustained severe bodily injuries.
 If a person is convicted of this crime, they may be sentenced to jail time, fines, court, and legal fees, community service, and probation, and it's defined as a crime of moral turpitude.
 Additionally, the person may be separated from their family and household if the victim chooses to get a restraining order.

 After an arrest is made, the most critical time of a potential domestic violence case begins.
 The prosecutor's office often only has one side of the story because the defendant is not given a chance to tell their side without risking incriminating themselves.
 A local domestic violence attorney who knows the Los Angeles police and their customs may cut a criminal filing off at the pass with specific steps they can take.
 If nothing is done, charges become much more likely to be filed.